marcoXbresciani/TKCompanionApp/README.md

 by Marco Bresciani.
 Same for this document.

+You can find me on <a rel="me" href="https://fosstodon.org/@AAMfP">Fosstodon</a>, a Mastodon instance.

-You can keep in touch with the author through [Briar](https://briarproject.org/) with the link
+You can keep in touch with the author also through [Briar](https://briarproject.org/) with the link
 ```text
 briar://advt45wcki7nmxhnb25sezrohkiistjq7qqjjeyo7njsdwflymydm